SIMPLE IRA Contribution Limits for 2022

 The maximum amount workers at small businesses can contribute to a SIMPLE IRA increased by $500 for 2022.

-A SIMPLE IRA is a retirement plan designed for small businesses with 100 or fewer employees.
-It's a cheaper (and easier) plan for an employer to set up when compared to a traditional 401(k).
+A SIMPLE IRA is a retirement plan designed for self-employed people and small businesses with 100 or fewer employees.
+It's a cheaper (and easier) plan for an employer to set up compared to a traditional 401(k).
 However, the amount a worker can save in a SIMPLE IRA is less than a 401(k).

 2022 SIMPLE IRA Contribution Limits